 Medication errors occur daily and place a major burden on society, often leading to adverse reactions, lengthened hospital stays, increased healthcare costs, and in the most severe cases, increased mortality.
 Medication errors pose a significant risk to the European population.
 Research has shown, however, that 50% of these errors can be avoided using an automated check at the patient’s bedside.

 MedEye is an innovative medication verification suite that scans, detects, and verifies medication at the bedside.
-It stops medication errors from taking place by verifying medication before it is administered to patients.
+It provides nurses and healthcare workers a single place where they can verify all medications – oral solids, injections, compounded and repackaged medication, etc. Administration details are then automatically stored in a patient’s medication administration record.
+It stops medication errors from taking place by verifying prescriptions before medication is administered.

 MedEye has already been tested and validated in several Dutch hospitals with excellent results.
-Thanks to the support of Horizon 2020 – Fast Track To Innovation Programme, activities will be performed to enhance MedEye and facilitate its deployment on a large scale.
+Thanks to the support of Horizon 2020’s Fast Track To Innovation Programme, activities will be performed to enhance MedEye and facilitate its deployment on a large scale.